Hilton Head Fishing Charters

 One of the most popular targets, especially if you're looking for consistent action during the warm water months.

 In the tidal creeks you'll find Bonnethead, Sharpnose, and Blacktip sharks.
-Larger species such as Lemon Sharks, Tiger Sharks, and Hammerheads also visit the inshore region, but tend to stick to deep areas around Port Royal Sound or Calibogue Sound.
+Larger species such as Lemon Sharks, Tiger Sharks, and Hammerheads also visit the inshore region, but tend to stick to deep areas around Port Royal Sound or Calibogue Sound, and of course the open ocean.

 In the tidal creeks you'll find Bonnethead, Sharpnose, and Blacktip sharks.
-Larger species such as Lemon Sharks, Tiger Sharks, and Hammerheads also visit the inshore region, but tend to stick to deep areas around Port Royal Sound or Calibogue Sound.
+Larger species such as Lemon Sharks, Tiger Sharks, and Hammerheads also visit the inshore region, but tend to stick to deep areas around Port Royal Sound or Calibogue Sound, and of course the open ocean.

 About HiltonHeadFishingCharter.com